The Private Branch Members Page is emailed to all current members, check back regularly for important documents.

 In the past, there were ASALH Branches in the following states and cities within these states:

-Arkansas (Marianna); Ohio (Shaker Heights, Columbus, Wilberforce, Toledo); Georgia (Savannah); New Jersey (Sickleville, East Orange (2), Mt.
-Laurel); Missouri (St. Louis); South Carolina (Orangeburg); Tennessee (Chattanooga); Wisconsin (Milwaukee); Delaware (Newark); Connecticut (Hartford); Texas ( Houston and Dallas), and Kentucky (Louisville).
+Arkansas (Marianna); Ohio (Wilberforce, Toledo); New Jersey (Sickleville, East Orange (2), Mt.
+Laurel); Missouri (St. Louis); South Carolina (Orangeburg); Tennessee (Chattanooga); Wisconsin (Milwaukee); Delaware (Newark); Connecticut; (Hartford), and Texas (Houston).

 These branches no longer exist and we would like to revitalize them.
-If you live in these areas or know someone who does and may be interested in forming a branch, please contact the ASALH Executive Director, Sylvia Y. Cyrus at Executive Director.
-We are working to form new branches, revitalize inactive branches, or reconnect with members who we have lost contact over the years.
-Thanks for your help with this matter.
+If you live in these areas or know someone who does and may be interested in forming a branch, please contact the Vice President for Membership, Barbara Spencer Dunn at vpformembership2019@asalh.

 Frequently asked questions on how to organize a branch